chevere/docs/reference/Chevere/Interfaces/Spec/Specs/RouteSpecInterface.md

 ## Description

-Describes the component in charge of defining a routable spec.
+Describes the component in charge of defining a route spec.

 ## Methods